yohandiaz/cortex-on-minikube/README.md

 kubectl get all -n cortex
 ```

-After around a minute all the elements should be runnning.

 ### Accessing Cortex

-After deployment, access Cortex using the following steps:
+After ensuring that all the elements are fully deployed, access Cortex using the following steps:

 Get the Cortex status by running: